Learnosity/learnosity-sdk-nodejs/REFERENCE.md

 **request**<br>
 An optional associative array^ of data relevant to the API being used.
 This will be any data minus the security details that you would normally use to initialise an API.

 ^Note – the SDK accepts a JSON string and normal JavaScript objects.
+Warning: if you provide an object to this parameter, the object will be modified.

 **action**<br>
 An optional string used only if integrating with the Data API.
 Valid options are: